Maimunah Mohd Sharif

-Dato' Seri Paduka Maimunah binti Mohd Sharif (born 26 August 1961) is the Executive Director of the United Nations Human Settlements Programme (UN-Habitat).
-She assumed office in January 2018, becoming the first Asian woman to serve as Executive Director of UN-Habitat.
-On 20 January 2022, she was re-elected by the UN General Assembly for a two-year term that ends on 19 January 2024.
+Dato' Seri Maimunah binti Mohd Sharif (born 26 August 1961) is a Malaysian civil servant and urban planner who served as the 15th Mayor of Kuala Lumpur from August 2024 until November 2025.
+She also served as the Executive Director of the United Nations Human Settlements Programme (UN-Habitat) from January 2018 until January 2024, becoming the first Asian woman to serve as Executive Director of UN-Habitat.
+On 20 January 2022, she was re-elected by the UN General Assembly for a two-year term that ended on 19 January 2024.

-From January 2019 to January 2020 she also concurrently served as the Acting Director-General of the United Nations Office at Nairobi (UNON).
+From January 2019 to January 2020 she also concurrently served as the acting Director-General of the United Nations Office at Nairobi (UNON).

 She holds the rank of Under-Secretary-General of the United Nations in the UN System and sits on the United Nations Chief Executives Board for Coordination and the Secretary-General's Senior Management Group.

 Prior to her appointment as Executive Director of UN-Habitat, Sharif was the Mayor of Penang Island, Malaysia.
 Before her appointment as Mayor, she was the President of the Municipal Council of Seberang Perai from 2011, the first woman to be appointed to the position.

-Family, early life and education
+Early life and education

 Sharif was born and raised in Kuala Pilah, Negeri Sembilan, Malaysia, the daughter of Mohd Sharif bin Idu (father) and Shariah binti Adam (mother), together with four brothers and a sister.
-She undertook her primary school education at Sekolah Kebangsaan Sungai Dua, and her secondary school education at Tunku Kurshiah Kuala Pilah, Negeri Sembilan.
+She undertook her primary school education at Sungai Dua Primary School and her secondary school education at Tunku Kurshiah High School, Kuala Pilah, Negeri Sembilan.

 She attended the University of Wales Institute of Science and Technology and graduated with a Bachelor of Science with Honours in Town Planning Studies.
-She also holds a Master of Science in Planning Studies from the Malaysia Science University.
+She also holds a Master of Science in Planning Studies from the University of Science Malaysia.